S. (female, age 40)

 I have had severe cystic acne since I was around 13 years old.
 Prior to this, I was outgoing, happy, content, and generally just an optimistic human being with a fairly good grasp on my life.
 When the acne came, well, I didn’t think much of it at first until it became painful and eventually spread all across my face, week by week worsening in severity until at one point I was unable to see out of my left eye due to a multitude of cysts that had formed around my upper cheek, nose, temple area and forehead.

 I recall often being out and people would stare at me, I was wondering if it was in disgust or pity.
-I distinctly remember on one occasion at the skatepark when I used to skate, a child walked up to me and asked me what happened to my face.
-“What happened to your face?” he said.
+I distinctly remember on one occasion at the skatepark when I used to skate, a child walked up to me and asked me, “What happened to your face?”
 I think I remember telling him I had been stung by bees, or something of that nature.
 That was the last time I skated there for many years.